-P. B. HUNT, United States Indian Agent.
+P. B. HUNT, U. S. Ind.
+Agent.

-CHEYENNE AND ARAPAHO AGENCY, INDIAN TERRITORY, September 28, 1881.
+UNITED STATES INDIAN SERVICE, CHEVENNE AND ARAPAHOE AGENCY, IND.
+TER., September 28, 1881.

-Capt.
-R. H. PRATT, Carlisle, Pa.:
+CAPT.
+R. H. PEATT, Carlisle, Pa.,

-Replying to your favor of the 21st instant requesting "facts" in regard to the good or bad conduct of your returned pupils, and what has become of them since their return, I will go a little beyond and outside the limits of your inquiry.
-And I embrace others than pupils, because you were connected with these people and are in a measure responsible for the results.
+DEAR CAPTAIN :- Replying to your favor of the 21st inst., requesting "facts" in regard to the good or bad conduct of your returned pupils, and what has become of them since their return.
+I will go a little beyoud and outside the limits of your inquiry-and I embrace others than pupils because you were connected with these people, and are in a measure responsible for the results.

-Ist.
-Of the returned Florida prisoners who reached the agency April, 1878, Mahminic died last winter, after living faithfully on the "road" given him in Florida.
+First.
+Of the returned Florida prisoners who reached the agency April, 1878, Ma-nim-ic died last winter, after living faithfully on the

+"Road" given him in Florida.
 His son, Howling Wolf, after promising well for a short time after his return, relapsed into his former ways, and is to-day as uncivilized, but not as hostile, as he ever was.
-Little Medicine still holds position as captain of Indian police, and is faithful to duty and earnest in the desire to do right as when he returned.
-Antelope and Left Hand are on the police force, and also engaged in freighting, furnishing teams to younger members of their families.
+Little Medicine still holds the position of captain of Indian police, and is faithful to duty and earnest in his desire to do right as when he returned.
+Antelope and Left Hand are on the police force and also engaged in freighting, furnishing teams to younger members of their families.
 Medicine Water and Rising Bull are freighters.
-Comsupsenoh is doing nothing.
-Meat, Nocomista, Chief Killer, White Man, and Star are and have been for the past three years working for the government at such work as can be found at an agency like this for them to do.
-This includes well-digging, brick-making, wood-cutting, teaming, herding, plowing, cultivating corn, and all kinds of manual labor.
+Come-uh-see-vah is doing nothing.
+Meat, Nocomista, Chief Killer, White Man and Star are, and have been for the past three years, working for the Government at such work as can be found at an agency like this for them to do.
+This includes well digging, brick making, wood cutting, teaming, herding, cultivating corn, and all kinds of manual labor.
 No complaints are heard.
-They are foremost in taking new regulations as their guide, and no greater amount of work could be obtained from the same number of white men.
-Star is the leader in everything, and as an evidence of the amount of work he can do I send you the inclosed article taken from the Transporter.
+They are foremost in taking new regulations as their guide and no greater amount of work could be obtained from the same number of white men.
+Star is the leader in everything, and as an evidence of the amount of work he can do I send you the inclosed article, taken from the Transporter.